meteo-ubonn/meanie3D/README.md

 Meanie3D uses OpenMP by default (-DWITH_OPENMP=1) and requires an OpenMP enabled compiler, such as:
 * GNU 9.0 or better (Linux, Mac)
-* OpenMP/LLVM (Mac) - a clang implementation supporting OpenMP (http://clang-omp.github.io).
-Note that as of clang 10.0.0 OpenMP is supported, but you will still have to install the omp library (`brew install libomp`)
+* OpenMP/LLVM (Mac) - a clang implementation supporting OpenMP5 (http://clang-omp.github.io).
+Note that as of clang 10.0.0 OpenMP is supported out of the box, but you will still have to install the libomp library (`brew install libomp`)

-You can disable the OpenMP implementation adding the flags -DWITH_OPENMP=0 to your cmake call.
+You can disable the OpenMP implementation adding the flags `-DWITH_OPENMP=0` to your cmake call (does nothing when using presets).

 ### Build and install the software